University of Warwick: Twenty-first century

-The university was seen as a favoured institution of the Labour government during the New Labour years (1997 to 2010).
-It was academic partner for a number of flagship Government schemes including the National Academy for Gifted and Talented Youth and the NHS University (now defunct).
+The university was seen as a favoured institution of the Labour government during the New Labour years from 1997 to 2010.
+It was academic partner for a number of flagship Government schemes including the National Academy for Gifted and Talented Youth and the NHS University which is now defunct.
 Tony Blair described Warwick as "a beacon among British universities for its dynamism, quality and entrepreneurial zeal".
 In a 2012 study by Virgin Media Business, Warwick was described as the most "digitally-savvy" UK university.

 In February 2001, IBM donated a new S/390 computer and software worth £2 million to Warwick, to form part of a "Grid" enabling users to remotely share computing power.
 In April 2004 Warwick merged with the Wellesbourne and Kirton sites of Horticulture Research International.
 In July 2004 Warwick was the location for an important agreement between the Labour Party and the trade unions on Labour policy and trade union law, which has subsequently become known as the "Warwick Agreement".

-In June 2006 the new University Hospital Coventry opened, including a 102000 sqft university clinical sciences building.
+In June 2006, the new University Hospital Coventry opened, including a 102000 sqft university clinical sciences building.
 Warwick Medical School was granted independent degree-awarding status in 2007, and the School's partnership with the University of Leicester was dissolved in the same year.
 In February 2010, Lord Bhattacharyya, director and founder of the WMG unit at Warwick, made a £1 million donation to the university to support science grants and awards.

-In February 2012 Warwick and Melbourne-based Monash University announced the formation of a strategic partnership, including the creation of 10 joint senior academic posts, new dual master's and joint doctoral degrees, and co-ordination of research programmes.
-In March 2012 Warwick and Queen Mary, University of London announced the creation of a strategic partnership, including research collaboration, some joint teaching of English, history and computer science undergraduates, and the creation of eight joint post-doctoral research fellowships.
+In February 2012, Warwick and Melbourne-based Monash University announced the formation of a strategic partnership, including the creation of ten joint senior academic posts, new dual master's and joint doctoral degrees, and co-ordination of research programmes.
+In March 2012, Warwick and Queen Mary, University of London announced the creation of a strategic partnership, including research collaboration, some joint teaching of English, history and computer science undergraduates, and the creation of eight joint post-doctoral research fellowships.